OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

     2. If you are goin to use and **ODBC connection** in the Subtype window:
         * New -> ODBC
         * Choose a name, user name and password
-        * In the Conect String box, you should write the **System Data Sources in the System DNS tab whithin the ODBC Data Source Administrator program** of the following path *C:\Windows\System32\odbcad32.exe*.
+        * In the Conect String box, you should write the **System Data Sources in the System DNS tab within the ODBC Data Source Administrator program** of the following path *C:\Windows\System32\odbcad32.exe*.
         * Notice this System Data Source Name is also stored in the *C:\Windows\ODBC.INI* file

 ### Workflow - MySQL